Barry Tourist Railway: Rolling stock

-The last locomotives to leave Dai Woodham's scrapyard, were the remains of the vast number of locomotives left when the yard closed – and as there were ten of them, were a group often called the Barry Ten.
-Most of them have been removed for use in heritage railway projects and for restoration elsewhere.
-Two of the Barry Ten steam locomotives remained on the railway, though they were rejoined by a third member in 2014, and are publicly viewable on most operating days.
-They comprise an 0-6-2 Collett tank engine and a 2-10-0 tender locomotive, both partly disassembled.
+The last locomotives to leave Dai Woodham's scrapyard were the remains of the vast number of locomotives left when the yard closed – and as there were ten of them, were a group often called the Barry Ten.
+Most of them were subsequently removed for use in heritage railway projects and for restoration elsewhere.
+Two of the Barry Ten steam locomotives remained on the railway, though they were rejoined by a third member in 2014, and were publicly viewable on most operating days.
+They comprised an 0-6-2 Collett tank engine and a 2-10-0 tender locomotive, both partly disassembled.